wavefrontHQ/docs/pages/doc/security_policy.md

           `supermarket.vegtablesGreen.*`
         </td>
         <td markdown="span">
-          Using this prefix format, you can allow or block the traces operations data of the `supermarket` applications `egtablesGreen` service, which includes the `add` and `purchased` operations.
+          Using this prefix format, you can allow or block the data of the `supermarket` applications `vegtablesGreen` service, which includes the `add` and `purchased` operations.
         </td>
       </tr>
     </table>